Self-Employed Remortgages With Debt Consolidation

 Loan to value (LTV)

-With debt consolidation cases, most mortgage providers reduce their maximum loan-to-value by about 5-10% .
+With a debt consolidation mortgage, most banks and building societies reduce their maximum loan-to-value by about 5-10% .
 A maximum LTV of 80% is common.

 From the lender's perspective, an applicant who is consolidating debts is seen as a higher-risk borrower. because statistically, they are more likely to get into debt again.